-Please contact WCC's Coordinator of Dual Enrollment (jfloyd@wcc.vccs.edu, 276-223-4110) to make arrangements to placement test your students.
+Please contact your individual career coach or WCC's Coordinator of Dual Enrollment (jfloyd@wcc.vccs.edu, 276-223-4110) to make arrangements to test your students.

 4.1.5 Exceptions to Grade-Level Eligibility

 Occasionally there are exceptional students in lower grades who are considered both academically and socially ready to take college dual enrollment courses.
 The VCCS policy allows colleges to consider exceptional freshman and sophomore students who are able to demonstrate readiness for college-level coursework through the colleges' established institutional policies.